Shark Tank Episode #418 Update

 Pretty Padded Room Update

 Pretty Padded Room was started by Bea Arthur for a place to vent online while talking to a Licensed Therapist.
 It's a clever idea to bridge the gap between brick and mortar therapy sessions and bringing them online for more convenience to her clients.
 Bea only did $7500 the first year and is on track to do $21,000.00 the second year in business.
 The lesson of not knowing your numbers inside out before going in front of the Sharks was once again learned as the Sharks really tore into her.
-In an interview after the Shark Tank, Bea said the experience was actually a lot worse then the edited version we all saw on T.V.
+In an interview after the Shark Tank, Bea said the experience was actually a lot worse than the edited version we all saw on T.V.
 This very motivated entrepreneur picked up the pieces and went right to work to prove the Sharks were wrong about her and her new business.
 She did get an investment by another Angel Investor watching the show and needed to hire dozens of Therapist's to keep up with the demand after the airing.
 Her initial $21,000.00 goal for the year was most likely accomplished within a few weeks as thousands of people "Got It" and are now getting therapy inside the Pretty Padded room.
 By the looks of all the comments left on the Shark Tank success Blog, it looks like Bea will be very busy for a long time to come.

-Invis-A-Rack owner Donny McCall from Sparta, NC, did not get a deal in Season 3 because he didn't want his invisible truck rack to be manufactured in China or anywhere else other then the United States.
-The power of the Shark Tank Show once again prevailed and a manufacture in Iowa got a hold of Donny shortly after the show.
+Invis-A-Rack owner Donny McCall from Sparta, NC, did not get a deal in Season 3 because he didn't want his invisible truck rack to be manufactured in China or anywhere else other than the United States.
+The power of the Shark Tank Show once again prevailed and a manufacturer in Iowa got a hold of Donny shortly after the show.
 They closed a deal where Dee Zee is now manufacturing the Invis-A-Rack here in the USA and is now available for sale.